Oceanography

 4 / 14

-4. The average density of sea water is
+4. Most of the salt in the sea water is derived from

 5 / 14